Invoker56670/Invoker56670.github.io/README.md

     <section id="about">
         <h2>About Me</h2>
-        <p>Hey there! 👋 I'm Aryan Roy, a multifaceted university student with a knack for <span id="dynamic-text" class="typing"></span>!<br>
+        <p>Hey there! 👋 I'm Aryan Roy, a multifaceted <span id="dynamic-text" class="typing"></span>!<br>
-            When I'm not diving into the world of algorithms and code, you might find me belting out tunes as I sing or strumming on my guitar, letting music be my escape.<br>
+            When I'm not diving into the world of <span id="dynamic-text2" class="typing"></span>, you might find me belting out tunes as I sing or strumming on my guitar, letting music be my escape.<br>
             Dance?
 Oh, it's not just a hobby; it's a way to groove through life's rhythm!<br>
             But wait, there's more!
 Beyond the realms of technology and melody, I've got a flair for comedy.<br>
             With a quick wit and a knack for timing, I love to bring laughter to any room I enter.<br>
             Whether it's through a clever joke or a witty observation, I believe in the power of humor to brighten anyone's day.<br>
-            So, if you're ever in need of a <span id="dynamic-text2" class="typing"></span> with a musical soul, a dancer with a comedic edge, or just someone to jam with, you know where to find me!<br>
+            So, if you're ever in need of a coder with a musical soul, a dancer with a comedic edge, or just someone to jam with, you know where to find me!<br>
             Let's make some magic happen, one line of code, one chord, and one laugh at a time. 🚀✨</p>
     </section>